Take Home Pay Calculator

 What are the income tax rates?

-Source: ATO, April 2023.
-Note: The rates in the above tables do not include the Medicare levy of 2%.
+Source: ATO, February 2026.
+Note: The rates in the above tables do not include the Medicare levy.

 What is taxable income?

-The ATO says your taxable income is the amount left after you claim a deduction for all the expenses you can from your assessable income.
-Any deductions that you apply reduce the amount of income you pay tax on.
+Your taxable income is the amount left after you claim a deduction for all the expenses you’re eligible for from your assessable, total income.
+Any deductions that you apply for can help reduce the amount of income you pay tax on.

 How much do I have to earn to pay income tax?